Triplkrypl/avr-net-enc28j60/README.md

 // function called after successful established any connection
 // server connection and client connection created by TcpConnect function
-// purpose this callback s init any data or memory for new conenction before send data void TcpOnConnect(const unsigned char connectionId){
+// purpose this callback s init any data or memory for new connection before send data void TcpOnConnect(const unsigned char connectionId){
  // if you listen on more than one ports you always check port for execute correct logic
  // also if you use client connection from AVR anywhere,
- // check here you client conenction id for handle asynchronous communication if(TcpGetConnection(connectionId)->port == 80){
+ // check here you client connection id for handle asynchronous communication if(TcpGetConnection(connectionId)->port == 80){
  }
 }